x75/actinf/README.md

 which will run the basic proprioceptive only learning scenario.

+This will also run a p-only learning but different setup, FWDp only get's the error as an input.

+    python active_inference_basic.py --mode type03_1_prediction_error --numsteps 2000 --model knn

+This command

     python active_inference_basic.py --mode type04_ext_prop --model knn --numsteps 1000

 which will run the combined etxtero/proprio learning scenario for 1000